I first came across Bill Bryson while browsing the interwebs and stumbled upon this quote from his book, A Short History of Nearly Everything.

 Pretty powerful stuff, huh?

 I read the first few pages on Amazon and immediately put the book into my cart and hit the purchase button.
-This is the type of book EVERYONE needs to get their hands on to simply get a better understanding of our universe and how we have evolutionized to be where we are now.
+This is the type of book EVERYONE needs to get their hands on to simply get a better understanding of our universe and how we have ended up where we are now.

-I wanted to share a few more of my favourite quotes from Bryson’s book, and I hope you too become as fascinated with the history of our universe as I am now.
-SERIOUSLY, SCIENCE IS COOL KIDS!
+I wanted to share a few more of my favourite quotes from Bryson’s book and I hope you too become as fascinated with the history of our universe as I am now.
+SCIENCE IS COOL!